Sleeper (brand): History

 Sleeper was launched in 2014 by two former fashion editors Kate Zubarieva and Asya Varetsa.

 The Sleeper first collection was launched 6 months later with the startup capital of just $2,000 and a single seamstress.
 In two months, then editor-in-chief of Vogue Italy, Franca Sozzani, named Sleeper the brand of the month.

 In 2015, the brand put out its first line made from linen.

-In 2016 Sleeper debuted its first Bridal collection which consisted of a slip dress, pajama sets with pants and loungewear dress.
+In 2016, Sleeper debuted its first Bridal collection which consisted of a slip dress, pajama sets with pants and loungewear dress.

 In 2017, off-the-shoulder dresses became the dress of the year according to Marie Claire.
 The same year Sleeper released Party Pajamas as a part of the Holiday Collection’17 which soon and appeared on the covers of British versions of Cosmopolitan and Tatler.

 In February 2019, Sleeper's co-founders Kate Zubarieva and Asya Varetsa were included into the European Forbes’ 30 under 30 list in the Arts & Culture category.

 In 2021 brand used recycled materials in its collection for the first time.
 It presented the ‘Weekend Chic’ set made with recycled plastic.

 Founders

-In 2011 Kate Zubarieva graduated from Kyiv University with an MA in International Journalism.
+In 2011, Kate Zubarieva graduated from Kyiv University with an MA in International Journalism.
 She worked in the Information Agency, and later in media management.
 Since Kate was 19, she worked in Playing Fashion newspaper (2009) and later held the position of editor-in-chief of the online version of the Pink magazine (2010-2013), VDOH (2010-2013).
 She wrote articles on fashion and art-directed shootings for fashion publications.

 Asya Varetsa graduated from The State University of Management in Moscow with an MA in marketing in 2012.
 In 2009 she worked for the Playing Fashion newspaper, and in 2010 she became a junior fashion editor for ELLE Russia.

 Production

 Sleeper supports artisan manufacturing traditions and ethical consciousness.
 Sleeper's garments are made in Kyiv, Ukraine in the sewing studios.

 In summer 2020 the brand expanded into footwear, and swimwear.

-As of 2021, the Sleeper's product range includes pajamas, dresses, loungewear, partywear, bridal collection, swimwear, shoes and bags.

 Sleeper's customers include Eva Chen, Katy Perry, Brie Larson, Kourtney Kardashian, Aurora James, Kelly Lynch, Busy Philipps, Chloë Grace Moretz, Zoey Deutch, Dakota and Elle Fanning, Veronika Heilbrunner, and Lena Dunham amongst others.